thabnir/tex2cal/README.md

-# Build for PennApps 2024
+# Built for PennApps 2024